 Creating action items for the prospect puts more of a responsibility on them for the meeting.
 By developing action items, the discussion becomes more engaging than simply sitting in and listening to the conversation.

 Unfortunately, you can’t always get a prospect to agree to set up a new meeting time.
-Once a significant amount of time has passed after the missed appointment, it may be best practice to put them back into the sales pipeline.
-When this happens, putting them back into the sales pipeline and nurturing the relationship continues the prospecting process so you can reach them when the timing is more relevant.
+Once a significant amount of time has passed after the missed appointment, it may be best to put them back into the sales pipeline.
+Putting them back into the sales pipeline and nurturing the relationship continues the prospecting process so you can reach them when the timing is more relevant.

-While you can’t guarantee a 0% no-show rate, there are measures that your company can take to boost sales appointment show rates.
+While you can’t guarantee a 0% no-show rate, there are measures you can take to boost sales appointment show rates.
 These measures include setting high-quality appointments, speaking with the right decision maker, scheduling closer to the appointment set date, and sending reminders.

-Even if a client no-shows and doesn’t want to reschedule an appointment, it’s vital to remember that there are plenty of other fish in the sea.
+Even if a prospect doesn’t show up and doesn’t want to reschedule an appointment, it’s vital to remember that there are plenty of other fish in the sea.
 Even though that partnership wasn’t an immediate fit, there are plenty of other prospects out there that are looking for a solution that you can provide for them.

 Not every company has the tools, technologies, or capabilities to set sales appointments that have value.
 That’s why businesses reach out to us to maximize their B2B sales efforts.
 If you’re looking to increase your appointment show rates, reach out to Abstrakt Marketing Group today to schedule a demo of our B2B appointment setting services!